SCU systems access: My Enrolment, MySCU and SCU Email

 This is your portal to all University systems including your Blackboard Learning Sites, SCU Email, printing and Library services, Student Services, Learning Support and much more.

 Your username and password can be found in My Enrolment by clicking on MySCU Details.

 Important: When you receive an offer from SCU, your MySCU and SCU Email accounts are set up overnight.
 If you cannot access these systems today, wait until tomorrow and then try again.

 Your SCU Email account will be the only account we will email correspondence to.
 It is vital for you to check this daily as you will be given important information that affects your studies.
 Your password is the same as your MySCU account and your login is your full email address.
-More information can be found at the Email FAQ page.
+More information can be found at the Email and Calendering page.

 learn.scu.edu.au (these sites are found within MySCU).

 A Learning Site becomes available for every unit in which you are enrolled into for the relevant study period and can be found within MySCU.
 This will occur approximately one week prior to the commencement of the study period.
 Your Learning Site is where your Lecturer will provide you with information regarding your studies including assessments, unit guides, readings list and more.
 Please note if you do not see your Learning Sites by the commencement of the study period you may not be enrolled correctly.
 Please check My Enrolment to check you're enrolled correctly.

 - You have been made an offer into a course, if you accept your offer you are telling the University that you want to start studying.
 The University will then admit you to your course.
 Accepting your offer means that you accept the University’s terms and conditions and you agree to abide by the University’s rules.